DataDog/documentation/content/en/tracing/llm_observability/span_kinds.md

 | [Retrieval](#retrieval-span) | An array of documents returned from an external knowledge base | No | No |
 | [Task](#task-span)      | A step in the chain that does not involve a call to an external service, such as a data preprocessing step | No | No |

+For instructions on creating spans from your application, including code examples, see [Tracing spans][2] in the SDK documentation.

 ## Agent span

 Agent spans represent a dynamic sequence of operations where an autonomous decision-maker determines which operations and tools to execute.
-For example, an agent span might represent a series of reasoning steps controlled by a [ReAct agent][react-agent].
+For example, an agent span might represent a series of reasoning steps controlled by a [ReAct agent][1].

 Agent spans are frequently the root span for traces controlled by LLM reasoning engines.